 Will you have your supporting document translated abroad?
 Then you must have the supporting document and the translation legalised.
 Legalisation means making an official document suitable for use in a different country.
-Legalisation is not required if an apostille has already been placed on the document and in the translation.
+Legalisation is not required if an apostille has already been placed on the supporting document.
 An apostille is a stamp or sticker certifying that the signature on a document is genuine.
-For the procedure per country, visit www.netherlandsworldwide.nl.
+For the procedure per country, visit www.nederlandwereldwijd.nl.